bearcub3/bearcub3/README.md

 Wecome to my github!
 My name is `Go-Un` aka `Emilie`, I am an ex-designer who trasitioned to become a developer
 after moving to the U.K from Seoul, South Korea at the end of 2017.
-I'd love working on solving complex problems transitioning to approachable and easy-to-use design.
+I love working on solving complex problems transitioning to approachable and easy-to-use designs.
 My life-long learning with web development continues.
-I am not actively looking for a job to focus on my study at the moment
-as an immigrant and a woman with career break, I decided to study in Information Technology.
+As an immigrant and a woman with a career break, I decided to study Information Technology in the UK.
 If you are interested in reading my tech blog, check [this](https://bearcub3.hashnode.dev/) out.

+Update:
+I have retained excellent grades overall; if you are interested in reading my literature reviews and other work related to my IT degree, please visit my Linkedin.
+I am also looking forward to studying further in Human-Computer Interaction Design at City, university of London later this year.

 <!--